 The Institute will present a program of engagement for members that includes seminars, policy organization observation, visits to policy and media hubs, networking events, dinner discussions, and an assigned policy project.

 - Policies for a Changing Nation: America in 2050

 - Poverty Reduction

 - Civil Rights and Justice

 - Lobbying and Government Affairs

-Leadership Institute Fellow applicants should be highly motivated individuals seeking to expand their skills, perspectives, and networks to impact progressive social change.
+Leadership Institute applicants should be highly motivated individuals seeking to expand their skills, perspectives, and networks to impact progressive social change.
 Successful applicants will have a demonstrated interest in filling the gaps that exist between traditional public policies and communities of color.
-All Fellows must have at least three years of experience in policy or public service fields.
+All members must have at least three years of experience in policy or public service fields.
 If currently employed, applicants should secure written support from a supervisor affirming their participation in the program’s activities.
-It’s highly preferable that fellows live in the Washington, D.C. area or be capable of commuting to the area for monthly two-day meetings during the program period.
+It’s highly preferable that members live in the Washington, D.C., area or be capable of commuting to the area for monthly two-day meetings during the program period.

-- Resume & Personal statement: no more than two pages indicating the reason(s) you are applying for this Fellowship, what you hope to gain from the experience, your background in the policy arena, and your goals related to working in the field of policy planning.
+- Resume and personal statement: No more than two pages indicating the reason(s) you are applying for this membership, what you hope to gain from the experience, your background in the policy arena, and your goals related to working in the field of policy planning.

 - Two (2) current recommendation letters: Letters should speak to your relevant background and skills.